 How do I know if I need to participate in the GES?

 The annual GES survey is conducted from March to May.
-The survey would apply to those graduating in the prior year’s spring and summer semester, as well as graduates from the fall semester two years prior.
+The survey would apply to those graduating in the prior year’s April and August trimester, as well as graduates from the December trimester two years prior.

 If you graduated within the qualifying period, you would have received the invitation mailer and email notifications on the GES survey at your SIT email address.